Canon 1Ds vs Nikon D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II, while the D750 was followed by the Nikon D780.
+Both the 1Ds and the D750 have been discontinued, but can regularly be found used on eBay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.